strikefreedom17/Term2_CarND_KidnappedVehicle_ParticleFilter_KKP/README.md

 7. "getAssociations", "getSenseX", "getSenseY"

+If the particle filter algorithm is successfully implemented, the simulation result displays as follows:
 ![image1_name][image1]

 ## Project Introduction
-Your robot has been kidnapped and transported to a new location!
+The robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
+In this project, a 2 dimensional particle filter algorithm is implemented in C++.
+The particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step your filter will also get observation and control data.

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)